silentdiverchris/Archivist/README.md

 ## Directory settings for source and archive directories

-These settings apply to both types of directory.
+These settings apply to both archive and source directories.

 |Setting|Description|
 |-----|-----|